 Certain gardening terms, like "moist, well-draining soil" and "bright, indirect light", can be somewhat ambiguous.
 You can add "as soon as the soil can be worked" to that list.
 What on earth does that mean?
 As soon as you can get your shovel in?
 As soon as you can turn it?

-Three Ways to Test if The Soil is Ready to Be Worked
+3 Ways to Test If the Soil Is Ready to Be Worked

 - The Shovel Test: The simplest test is whether the soil sticks to your tools.
 If you put your shovel in the ground and it comes up clumped with mud, you'll have to wait.